dmstern/likers-blocker/README.md

 * Go to the [releases](https://github.com/dmstern/likers-blocker/releases) tab and download the `.crx` file from the latest release under "assets".
 * In Chrome navigate to `chrome://extensions`.
-* turn on the developer mode (with the toggle button in the top right corner)
+* Turn on the developer mode (with the toggle button in the top right corner)
-* drag and drop the downloaded `.crx` file into the extensions page
+* Drag and drop the downloaded `.crx` file into the extensions page
-* Conform the installation.
+* Confirm the installation.

 ## Usage

 * Once you click on a tweet, there is a link which indicates how many people liked this tweet.
-* click on that link to get the list of all likers
+* cclick on that link to get the list of all likers
-* then click on the new button on the top which says "Block all" / "Alle Blockieren".
+* Then click on the new button on the top which says "Block all" / "Alle Blockieren".
-* if you use it for the first time, you will have to authorize the app to access your twitter account.
+* If you use it for the first time, you will have to authorize the app to access your twitter account.
-* you get a list of all users that are about to be blocked.
+* You get a list of all users that are about to be blocked.
 * Confirm and wait for the sucess message.
 * ✔ DONE.
 All the likers of the tweet are blocked. 😇